5 things we learned from the Premier League this weekend

 Floundering Foxes

 Sunday saw Brendan Rodgers’ four-year reign at Leicester come to a premature end as the Northern Irishman left the King Power Stadium by mutual consent – the 11th Premier League manager to lose his job this season (not counting Graham Potter leaving Brighton for Chelsea).
-The decision came after Saturday’s late defeat to Crystal Palace made it six games without a win and put Leicester into the bottom three.
+Potter made it 12 just hours later when he was sacked by Chelsea.
+The decision to sack Rodgers came after Saturday’s late defeat to Crystal Palace made it six games without a win and put Leicester into the bottom three.
 Rodgers brought the FA Cup to Leicester and was twice within one win of Champions League qualification, but injuries and the failure to refresh an aging squad has left the club fighting for survival.

 Chelsea drought

-Another frustrating day for Chelsea ended with Graham Potter’s side sinking into the bottom half of the table after a 2-0 home defeat to Aston Villa.
-It was a familiar, depressing story for Potter, whose side dominated play and had a string of big chances, but for the fourth time this season failed to score and suffered defeat at home.
-More than £550million has been spent on players since Todd Boehly’s takeover last summer, but among the long list of new faces, there is not what is needed most – a reliable goalscorer.
+Another frustrating day for Chelsea ended with the Londoners sinking into the bottom half of the table after a 2-0 home defeat to Aston Villa.
+It was a familiar, depressing story for Potter, with the Blues dominating play and having a string of big chances, but for the fourth time this season they failed to score and suffered defeat at home.
+This latest loss cost Potter his job.
+More than £550million has been spent on players since Todd Boehly’s takeover last summer, but among the long list of new faces, there is not what is needed most – a reliable goalscorer – and that will be a problem faced by the new man in charge.

 Fulham paying a price